lelegard/win-install-scripts/README.md

 edit the script file using notepad.
 This is not very convenient.
 The registry file `WindowsPowerShell.reg` changes this to execute the PowerShell script on double-click.
 This is more consistent with `.exe` files which are executed.

+Additionally, a few `set-*.ps1` scripts are provided to setup typical configurations such as autologin or wallpaper.
+These scripts require options and, unlike the `install-*.ps1` scripts, they must be run from a PowerShell window or script, not from the Windows Explorer.